MA-Mathematics Courses

 MA 105.
 Pre-Calculus Algebra.
 3 Hours.

 Functions from algebraic, geometric (graphical), and numerical points of view, including polynomial, rational, logarithmic, and exponential functions; inverse functions; systems of equations and inequalities; quadratic and rational inequalities; complex and real roots of polynomials; applications and modeling, both scientific and business.
 Supports development of quantitative literacy.
-Attendance at the first meeting is mandatory.
 May not be enrolled in Undergraduate Certificate.
-Lecture, online at least 80%.
 Quantitative Literacy is a significant component of this course.
 This course meets Blazer Core Quantitative Literacy.

 Prerequisites: MA 102 [Min Grade: C] or MPL 46 or EMA E